Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/Implementation.md

    - **Public subnet route table:** routes all internet-bound traffic (`0.0.0.0/0`) to the IGW.
    - **Private subnet route table:** routes all internet-bound traffic to the NAT Gateway.

-   📸 **Screenshot Opportunity:** Route tables showing IGW for public and NAT Gateway for private.

    ![Route tables showing IGW for public and NAT Gateway for private](diagrams/routetable.png)

 ---